jolicode/JoliTypo/README.md

 **Proper hyphenation is mandatory in justified text** and you should avoid word breaking in titles with this line of CSS: `hyphens:none;`.

+⚠ Be aware that the current screen readers are unable to spell correctly the words containing `&shy;` tags.
+The Hyphen filter should therefore be used with caution or you might reduce your website's accessibility.

 CurlyQuote (Smart Quote)
 -----------------------